 The SDR color gamut is incredible.
 It has perfect coverage of the common sRGB color space besides saturated blues.
 It also has good coverage of the Adobe RGB color space used in photo publishing, but it oversaturates reds and blues and undersaturates greens and cyans.

 The HDR color gamut is good.
-It has excellent coverage of the commonly-used DCI-P3 color space, with fantastic tone mapping.
+It has great coverage of the commonly used DCI-P3 color space, with fantastic tone mapping.
 It also displays a wide range of colors in the Rec.
 2020 color space, but tone mapping is worse as most colors are off, and greens are undersaturated.
-These results are with Color Tone set to 'Warm 1', and you can see the results with it set to 'Standard' below:
+These results are with Color Tone set to 'Warm 1,' and you can see the results with it set to 'Standard' below:

-The Samsung G95NC has very good HDR color volume.
+This monitor has a very good HDR color volume.
 It displays bright and dark colors well, but its incomplete color gamut limits it.
-These results are with Color Tone set to 'Warm 1', and you can see the results with it set to 'Standard' below:
+These results are with Color Tone set to 'Warm 1,' and the color volume is slightly worse with it set to 'Standard.'

 The reflection handling is remarkable.
 It has an aggressive matte coating that easily reduces glare from bright light sources.
 Combined with its high peak brightness, you won't have any issues using it in a bright room.